angular-package/testing/README.md

   () => testing.it('[counter] it()', () => {
       expect(true).toBeTruthy();
     },
-    true // Whether or not execute spec
+    true // Whether or not execute spec.
   ),
-  true // Whether or not execute suite
+  true // Whether or not execute suite.
 );
 ```